Emm451/H2Invest-Connect/README.md

 5. **Hydrogenics**
     - *Summary:* Hydrogenics focuses on hydrogen production and storage solutions, offering electrolyzers and innovative fuel cell systems for various industrial and transportation applications.

+6. **Star Scientific Australia**
+    - *Summary:* Star Scientific Australia is a company focused on developing and commercializing hydrogen-based technologies.
+They are known for their proprietary Hydrogen Energy Release Optimizer (HERO) technology, which aims to improve the efficiency of hydrogen production and utilization processes.
+The company is dedicated to advancing sustainable energy solutions through innovative hydrogen-related advancements.